Lower Manhattan Coastal Resiliency

-Lower Manhattan Coastal Resiliency (LMCR) refers to a range of climate change adaptation strategies of coastal management to address impacts on the city in the wake of the extensive Hurricane Sandy flooding of 2012.

-A more localized alternative to the New York Harbor Storm-Surge Barrier, it has some continuity with the centuries-long Lower Manhattan expansion trend and seeks to compensate for the historical loss of wetland buffer zones, and would be integrated into the Manhattan Waterfront Greenway.
+The need to protect New York City against major storms and sea-level rise became more urgent in the wake of the extensive Hurricane Sandy flooding in 2012.
+The initiative builds on earlier design proposals including The Big U, which also informed the adjacent East Side Coastal Resiliency project in East River Park.
+The projects are a more localized alternative to the New York Harbor Storm-Surge Barrier, and have some continuity with the centuries-long Lower Manhattan expansion trend.
+It seeks to compensate for the historical loss of wetland buffer zones, and would be integrated into the Manhattan Waterfront Greenway.